Accelerating Quantum Monte Carlo Calculations with Set-Equivariant Architectures and Transfer Learning: Method

-A set-equivariant block can be straightforwardly built by turning the multihead attention block into a self-attention block by short-circuiting its inputs $\SAB\pqty*{\bm{X}} = \MAB\pqty*{\bm{X}, \bm{X}}$; in fact, it is this well-known property of the dot-product self attention that motivates the introduction of positional encodings in applications where neighborhood relations between input tokens are important and therefore set equivariance is undesirable.
-However, the scalability of this simple $\SAB$ is poor and a more performance-oriented alternative is the induced set attention block $\ISAB_m\pqty*{\bm{X}}=\MAB\bqty*{X, \MAB\pqty*{\bm{I}, \bm{X}}}$, where $\bm{I}$ is a set of $m < n$ trainable inducing points.
+A set-equivariant block can be straightforwardly built by turning the multihead attention block into a self-attention block by short-circuiting its inputs [$\SAB\pqty*{\bm{X}} = \MAB\pqty*{\bm{X}, \bm{X}}$]; in fact, it is this well-known property of the dot-product self attention that motivates the introduction of positional encodings in applications where neighborhood relations between input tokens are important and therefore set equivariance is undesirable.
+However, the scalability of this simple $\SAB$ is limited and a more performance-oriented alternative is the induced set-attention block $\ISAB_m\pqty*{\bm{X}}=\MAB\bqty*{\bm{X}, \MAB\pqty*{\bm{I}, \bm{X}}}$, where $\bm{I}$ is a set of $m < n$ trainable inducing points.

 Regarding the invariant decoder stage, its key component is a block that performs pooling by multihead attention, specified as $\PMA_k\pqty*{\bm{X}} = \MAB\bqty*{\bm{S}, \FF\pqty*{\bm{X}}}$, where $\bm{S}$ is an array of $k$ trainable seed vectors and $\FF$ is an arbitrary feed-forward block acting row by row.
 Further processing can be done on the output of this block, for instance by applying an $\SAB$.